Giorgia Villa

-Giorgia Villa (born 23 February 2003) is an Italian artistic gymnast.
+Giorgia Villa (born 23 February 2003) is an Italian former artistic gymnast.
 She was a member of the teams that won silver at the 2024 Olympic Games and bronze at the 2019 World Championships.
 Additionally, she was part of the gold-winning teams at both the 2022 Mediterranean Games and the 2022 European Championships.
 Individually, she is the 2018, 2020, and 2021 Italian national champion, the 2018 Youth Olympic champion, and the 2018 European junior all-around champion.
-She is also a member of the Italian national team.

 Early life

 Giorgia Villa was born in Ponte San Pietro, Italy, on February 23, 2003.
 She started gymnastics when she was four.
-In 2010 she moved to Brescia to train at the International Academy of Brixia, the same gym Vanessa Ferrari trained at.
+In 2010 she moved to Brescia to train at the International Academy of Brixia, the same gym in which Vanessa Ferrari trained.

 Junior gymnastics career

 2015–2017

 Villa made her international debut at the 2015 City of Jesolo Trophy as part of Italy's Young Dreams team alongside Asia and Alice D'Amato.

 In 2017 Villa tore her achilles tendon during her floor exercise routine at the City of Jesolo Trophy and was unable to finish the competition.
 Villa later competed at the Italian National Championships where she placed first on uneven bars, the only event she competed on.